adamadair/adamadair.github.io/_posts/2020-07-16-illusion-of-freedom.md

 summary:
 ---

-I've had the opportunity to engage with people who don't where masks to find out why the choose to not do something that seems so simple that, to me, it seems silly to not wear the mask.
+I've had the opportunity to engage with people who don't wear masks to find out why the choose to not do something that seems so simple that, to me, it seems silly to not just do it.
 I've heard about psychological issues, as well as discomfort due to physical issues or illness.
 I can understand those reasons.
 The one that baffles me is the people who believe this is government conspiracy to control them.